vinc/old_vinc.cc/source/_posts/2013-06-03-reddit-digest-launched.markdown

 But this volume of information can be overwhelming at times, at least in my opinion.
-So I built [Reddit Digest][2] to browse interesting subreddits grouped by similar subjects, with only the most popular entries on a chosen period of time.
+So I built [Reddit Digest][2] to browse interesting subreddits grouped by similar subjects, with only the most popular entries in a chosen period of time.
 And thanks to its responsive design, it works equally well on desktops, tablets and smartphones.